Flexcell® is the premier manufacturer of cell stretching bioreactors

 Flexcell® products have been developed to meet the following research needs:

-- Application of defined physiological strains to cells in 3D or monolayer culture
+- Application of defined physiological strains to cells in 2D monolayer and 3D culture

 - Regulation of mechanical load with a broad range of cyclic deformations, regulated frequency, amplitude number of cycles